spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

   used, for additional pixels to be rejected in an image.

 ``--snr`` (string, default='4.0 3.0')
   The signal-to-noise values to use for bad pixel identification.
-Used when comparing the blotted, median image to the inputs when identifying outliers and flagging them in the input DQ arrays.
-Two values are specified, where the first value is used for rejecting outliers in all pixels across the image, while the second value is used to reject additional lower-level outliers in pixels that are adjacent to those identified in the first pass.
+Since cosmic rays often extend across several pixels the user must specify two cut-off values for determining whether a pixel should be masked: the first for detecting the primary cosmic ray, and the second (typically lower threshold) for masking lower-level bad pixels adjacent to those found in the first pass.
 Valid values are a pair of floating-point values in a single string.

 ``--scale`` (string, default='0.5 0.4')
   The scaling factor applied to derivative used to identify bad pixels.
-Used when comparing the blotted, median image to the inputs when identifying outliers and flagging them in the input DQ arrays.
-Two values are specified, where the first value is used for rejecting outliers in all pixels across the image, while the second value is used to reject additional lower-level outliers in pixels that are adjacent to those identified in the first pass.
+Since cosmic rays often extend across several pixels the user must specify two cut-off values for determining whether a pixel should be masked: the first for detecting the primary cosmic ray, and the second (typically lower threshold) for masking lower-level bad pixels adjacent to those found in the first pass.
 Valid values are a pair of floating-point values in a single string.

 ``--backg`` (float, default=0.0)